kalrasachin/apijam/Labs/Appendix/API Publishing - Developer Portal Customization/README.md

 # Pre-requisites

-Apigee Developer Portal created in earlier lab exercise.
-If not, jump back to *API Publishing - Documentation* lab.
+Apigee Developer Portal created in on of the previouslabs.
+If not, jump back to *Publishing APIs : Publish documentation* lab.

 # Instructions